 The diverse interests of our faculty and students can be seen in the research we conduct through the Thrive Center Labs.
-Each lab is made up of at least one faculty researcher and a number of doctoral students, with a focus on particular aspects of the human experience to help shed light on what it takes to truly thrive.
+Each lab is made up of at least one faculty researcher and a number of doctoral students and it focuses on particular aspects of the human experience in order to help shed light on what it takes to truly thrive.

 - Abbey Craigg